We may earn money or products from the companies mentioned in this post.

 Action, not awareness

-Save your stones; I am saying this tongue-in-cheek.
-As a matter of fact, I find that people are very well intentioned, want to show support and simply don’t know how to help.
+I have to believe in my heart that people are very well-intended, want to show support and simply don’t know how to help.
 Awareness is important.

 Let’s not forget, however, the famous quote “Knowing is half the battle.”
 Knowing without doing will only get us part way toward inclusion.
 (Or, similarly, as I like to say around here…Knowing that my kids’ rooms are messy ain’t gonna get ’em clean)